ztcjoe93/ucd/README.md

 ### Redirecting stdout to builtin shell

-Append the following to your specific shell [RCfile](https://en.wikipedia.org/wiki/RCFile) to forward stdout from `ucd` to shell's builtin `cd` command.
+Append the following to your specific shell [runcom](https://en.wikipedia.org/wiki/RUNCOM) file  to forward stdout from `ucd` to shell's builtin `cd` command.

 Example for .zshrc
 ```shell